Tharnid/Chazwa/CSharpStudies/Notes.md

 	Getter and Setter functions
 	Guard access to the fields
+	Gate keepers, providing access to data

 Methods

-	Functions contain behaviors and operations for the class
+	Functions contain behaviors and operations for the class The operations

 1. Why is a layered architecture important?